skychwang/skychwang/README.md

 ### Hello there.

-I am an incoming PhD student in the Department of Computer Science at Columbia University, where I'll be part of the Natural Language Processing Group.
+I am a PhD student in the Department of Computer Science at Columbia University, where I'm part of the Natural Language Processing Group.
 Previously, I received an undergraduate degree in Computer Science from the University of Michigan.
 Check out my [Personal Website!](https://skywang.me "Personal Website")